csoneson/ExploreModelMatrix/README.md

 ## Usage

-The main function in the `ExploreModelMatrix` package is called `exploreModelMatrix`.
-When calling `exploreModelMatrix`, simply provide a _data.frame_ with sample information and a design formula:
+The main function in the `ExploreModelMatrix` package is called `ExploreModelMatrix`.
+When calling `ExploreModelMatrix`, simply provide a _data.frame_ with sample information and a design formula:

 ```
 sampleData <- data.frame(genotype = rep(c("A", "B"), each = 4),
                          treatment = rep(c("ctrl", "trt"), 4))
-exploreModelMatrix(sampleData = sampleData,
+ExploreModelMatrix(sampleData = sampleData,
                    designFormula = ~ genotype + treatment)

 ```